 Subdomains can help you stay organized and create location-specific experiences when you sell internationally.
 Your subdomain extension may be the abbreviation for the region, country, or continent.
 For example, you might use uk.website.com for shoppers in the UK and ca.website.com for Canadian-based customers.
 When you use a subdomain for each location, you appear more relevant and legitimate, giving shoppers more reason to trust your brand.
 You can use multiple subdomains if you sell in several countries.

 You might also use the subdomain to accommodate different languages.
 The Spanish version of your website could be es.website.com, and French could be denoted as fr.website.com.
-This could be a more approachable way to manage your subdomains, since multiple countries/regions speak Spanish and multiple countries/regions speak French.
+This could be a more approachable way to manage your subdomains or subdirectories, since multiple countries/regions speak Spanish and multiple countries/regions speak French.

 It all depends on the context of the website and what the experience is going to be like for the user.
 If you have country-specific pricing or shipping rules, for instance, you’ll want to use a subdomain for each country.
 But if it’s simply a matter of translating your website and making other content adjustments, you might look to use language-specific subdomains.